9.2 C

 TV Star Killed by Train as New Details Come to Light

-Joshua Allen, the champion of season 4 of “So You Think You Can Dance,” died after being hit by a train in Texas the previous year.
-Half a year following the passing of one of the dance community’s most notable rising talents, Texas’s Tarrant County Medical Examiner’s Office determined his death was suicide caused by blunt force trauma.
+Joshua Allen, the champion of season 4 of “So You Think You Can Dance,” died after being hit by a train in Texas last year.
+Half a year following the passing of one of the dance community’s most notable rising talents, Texas’s Tarrant County Medical Examiner’s Office determined his death was a suicide caused by blunt force trauma.

-The 36-year-old dancer passed away on September 30, 2025.
+The 36-year-old dancer passed away on Sept.
+30, 2025.
 Fort Worth Police Department officers arrived at the scene following a report of a train-related incident and discovered Allen on the railway tracks close to the intersection of Millbrook Lane and Nuffield Lane around 1 a.m.
-Members of the train crew stated a man was walking in the direction of the train from approximately 200 feet distance; they could not halt the train quickly enough.
-Allen was transported to a local hospital where he subsequently died.
+Members of the train crew stated that a man was walking in the direction of the train from approximately 200 feet away; they could not halt the train quickly enough.
+Allen was transported to a local hospital, where he subsequently died.

 The report from the medical examiner indicated ethanol, cocaine, and ketamine were present in Allen’s body when he died.

-Allen initially rose to nationwide prominence in 2008 when he claimed victory in the fourth season of “So You Think You Can Dance” at 18 years old.
+Allen initially rose to nationwide prominence in 2008 when he claimed victory in the fourth season of “So You Think You Can Dance” at age 18.
 He was declared the champion on August 7, 2008, taking home the $250,000 grand prize.
 That season ended with the late Stephen “tWitch” Boss coming in second place.

-Allen was born March 13, 1989, in Fort Worth, Texas, and also pursued acting with roles in projects such as “Footloose” (2011), “Step Up 3D” (2010) and “American Horror Story” (2011).
-He started his dance journey in third grade at approximately age 8.
+Allen was born on March 13, 1989, in Fort Worth, Texas, and started his dance journey in third grade around age 8.
 Michael Jackson served as an early inspiration; Allen rehearsed signature moves like the Moonwalk.

 Despite lacking formal dance education, Allen achieved stardom following his victory on the program and chased dreams as a recording artist, choreographer, and studio owner.